-In the UK we held our first qualifying event for Pair Go in Hyde Park as part of the 1991 Japanese Festival.
-Since 1995 we have held an annual British Pair Go Championships (BPGC) which has become one the best events on the Go calendar.
-It is always held in a pleasant hotel, nowadays in a hotel in the Oxfordshire countryside, but recently in an inn in Hatfield.
+In the UK, we held our first qualifying event for Pair Go in Hyde Park, as part of the 1991 Japanese Festival.
+Since 1995, we have held an annual British Pair Go Championships (BPGC) which has become one the best events on the Go calendar.
+It is always held in a pleasant hotel or inn, for a while in a hotel in the Oxfordshire countryside, but recently in an inn in Hatfield.
 There is always a buffet lunch and prizes for most, including the Best Dressed prize and a quiz prize.
 Normally the top eight British pairs (based on average grade) play for the championship, whilst others play in a handicap section.
-The top section players also play for points to allow them to represent the UK in both the European Pair Go Championship and International Amateur Pair Go Championship, the section includes a maximum of two pairs that may have one national and one non-national player.
+The top section's players also play for points to allow them to represent the UK in both the European Pair Go Championship and International Amateur Pair Go Championship, the section includes a maximum of two pairs that may have one national and one non-national player.
 The BPGC is included in the illustrated Annual Report sent to the Japanese Pair Go Committee for their records.